 Supporting communities during COVID-19

 As the pandemic continues to affect our lives and societies, initiatives within H&M are forming to support local communities.
-Donations, manufacturing of protective gear, apps to bring people together, and sharing of the brand’s social media channels are some examples.
+Donations, manufacturing of protective gear, apps to bring people together and sharing of the brand’s social media channels are some examples.

 The ongoing pandemic is forcing countless healthcare workers to be on duty continuously, leaving them little time to get a fresh change of clothes between shifts.
 To meet this need, H&M is making in-kind donations of T-shirts, underwear and other items.
-So far, 32,000 products have been distributed to 18 hospitals in Turkey, and hospitals in Sweden have received 8,000 pairs of socks.
+So far, 32,000 products have been distributed to 18 hospitals in Turkey, and in Sweden hospitals have received 8,000 pairs of socks.
 Soon, hospital workers in the Hubei province in China will receive 11,000 garments.

 The need for humanitarian assistance will keep growing throughout the pandemic, and so will the number of initiatives within H&M to help tackle the effects of COVID-19.